 I had never had anything like that happen to me before.
 I was on pace for 4:10-4:20 and feeling good physically, when suddenly I began hiccuping so badly I couldn’t breathe.
 I tried holding my breath, tried stopping, drinking water… nothing could stop them.
-At best, if it seemed had gotten them to stop, I could resume running for 1-3 minutes.
+At best, whenever it seemed I had gotten them to stop.
+I’d resume running for 1-3 minutes.
 Then they’d come back and I’d have to slow to a walk again.

 The resulting run/walk was a miserable slog, and it definitely exacberated any exhaustion I was feeling.
 If finishing wasn’t so important to me, I’d have possibly dropped out.
 It was somewhat aggravating knowing in the later miles I was in condition to run at speed, but this was holding me back.